Alan Tudyk: Voice acting

+Additionally, in 2016, Tudyk played the droid K-2SO in Rogue One: A Star Wars Story and provided the voice of Iago in the 2019 live-action adaptation of Aladdin.
+Tudyk additionally voiced the Mad Hatter in the 2023 short film Once Upon a Studio, made to celebrate the centennial of The Walt Disney Company.

+Tudyk then later returned to the Transformers franchise by voicing Optimus Prime in the EarthSpark animated series.

-In 2024, Tudyk played the role of Alex Sartorius / Dr. Phosphorus in Creature Commandos.
+In 2024, Tudyk played the role of Alex Sartorius / Doctor Phosphorus in Creature Commandos.
 In 2025, he reprised his role as K-2SO in the second season of Andor.

 Video games

 Tudyk voiced an unnamed marine in Halo 3 and the squad's elite trooper in Halo 3: ODST.
 He, Nathan Fillion and Adam Baldwin gave their likenesses to each character similar to Firefly.
 Tudyk then reprised his role as Green Arrow in Injustice: Gods Among Us and Injustice 2.

 Personal life

 Tudyk and choreographer Charissa Barton became engaged in December 2015.
 They married on September 24, 2016.